A Fibonacci variant of the Rogers-Ramanujan identities via crystal energy: Introduction

-The aim of this paper is to point out that for a Kyoto path realization of a highest weight crystal~\cite{KKMMNN2,KKMMNN}, one can define a function $\ell_H$ (see \eqref{defH}), which we call the $H$-length, so that $F$ satisfies a non-trivial $q$-difference equation (see Proposition \ref{mainres3}).
-By applying it to $A^{(1)}_1$ Kirillov-Reshetikhin perfect crystal $B^{1,3}$ with a slight modification, we obtain a variant of the Rogers-Ramanujan identities below. \begin{Thm} Let $i=1$ or $2$.
-Then, we have
+The aim of this paper is to point out that, for a Kyoto path realization of a highest weight crystal~\cite{KKMMNN2,KKMMNN}, one can define a function $\ell_H$ (see \eqref{defH}), which we call the $H$-length, so that $F(x,q)$ satisfies a non-trivial $q$-difference equation (Proposition \ref{mainres3}).
+By applying it to $A^{(1)}_1$ Kirillov-Reshetikhin perfect crystal $B^{1,3}$ with a slight modification, we get a variant of the Rogers-Ramanujan identities below. \begin{Thm} For $i=1,2$, we have

-where the numerators are defined by $b^{(i)}_{n+2}=q^{n+2}b^{(i)}_{n}-q^{n+1}b^{(i)}_{n+1}$ for $n\geq 0$ and $b^{(i)}_0=1$, $b^{(i)}_1=q$ (resp. $b^{(i)}_1=0$) for $i=1$ (resp. $i=2$). \end{Thm}
+where the numerators are defined by $b^{(i)}_{n+2}=q^{n+2}b^{(i)}_{n}-q^{n+1}b^{(i)}_{n+1}$ for $n\geq 0$, and $b^{(i)}_0=1$, $b^{(i)}_1=q$ (resp. $b^{(i)}_1=0$) for $i=1$ (resp. $i=2$). \end{Thm}